 As with all graph options windows, the user can click the OK, Apply, or Cancel at any time.
+Selecting Save To Template will save the settings for the currently selected trace, so that they can then be saved to a template file.
+See Section 3.3.4 for information on saving THEMIS templates.

-6.6.7 Page Options
+3.6.6 Page Options